Pony Express Route: Northwest Utah Road Trip Day 3

 Keith and I heard about the Dugway Geode Beds and were excited to explore this area in hopes of finding something awesome!
 We read just a little bit of what to expect while rockhounding.
-We knew we weren’t serious enough to rent equipment like we read about, but we were hopeful to stumble upon a small geode that could be taken as a souvenir.
+We knew we weren’t serious enough to rent equipment as we read about it, but we were hoping to stumble upon a small geode that could be taken as a souvenir.

 It was fun to look around the area and while we did see some interesting rocks and fragments, nothing warranted taking home with us.
 We didn’t spend too much time at the geode beds.
 If we find ourselves in the area again, we would love to try and find something for collecting.

 Keith and I heard from locals and even saw information on the news about the herds of wild horses near the Onaqui Mountains.
 Some say you are nearly guaranteed a view of these wild mustangs and others told us how this used to be the case, but now the herds are much smaller, thus making your chances of viewing a herd much less likely.

 We had a grand vision of seeing this up close and although we weren’t near the heard, we did spot a rather large group way off in the distance.
 I noticed something and thought maybe I was seeing something of importance so Keith stopped.
 I used the camera zoom to get a better look.
 Immediately I knew it was horses!
 As I scanned through the camera lens I saw an even larger line of horses further back.
 It was a cool experience and we both felt lucky to see this herd, even if it was from a distance.

 This sure was a great road trip to take for a long weekend!
 Located only a couple hours from our house and provided us with learning experiences, artwork, and lots of fun!
 This was a great adventure for us and now Keith was ready to start his new job!